EPMatt/awesome-ha-blueprints/.github/ISSUE_TEMPLATE/blueprint-bug-report.md

 ---
-name: Blueprint Issue
+name: Blueprint Bug Report
-about: Create an issue report for a blueprint included in our collection.
+about: Create a bug report for a blueprint included in our collection.
-title: "[ISSUE]"
+title: "[BUG]"
 labels: bug
 assignees: ''